arioz0330/servman/README.md

 # servman

-Minecraft fabric server manager written in rust
+Minecraft fabric server manager written in rust with a web UI that will be written in Vue soon™

-Will have support for mods from Curseforge, Modrinth, and Github
+Will have support for mods from Curseforge, Modrinth, and Github soon™